Dallas/Fort Worth sports travel guide

-Both downtown Dallas and Arlington are filled with hotels and motels for sports fans to choose from, with just about every brand represented.
-If you’re looking for a spot in Dallas that offers easy access to the American Airlines Center, look for a hotel on the north side of downtown (the closer to Route 366, the better) or near the light-rail line that runs east-west through downtown.
+Dallas travel guides typically refer to downtown as the starting point for lodging.
+If you’re looking for a spot in Dallas that offers easy access to the American Airlines Center, look for a hotel in the Victory Park district or on the north side of downtown (the closer to Route 366, the better), or near the light-rail line that runs east-west through downtown.

 If you don’t have a car at your disposal, the region has both light-rail and bus service via DART.
 The light-rail network is particularly good for getting to points within the Dallas city limits, to Fair Park and to the two airports.

 In Texas, parking is rarely in short supply.
 Large lots surround all of the major facilities, though at AT&T Stadium you’ll find the prime spots taken up by season-ticket holders.
 Satellite or private lots are usually available within a few blocks of each venue.